primayoriko/Simple-Sundanese-Translator/README.md

 ```

 ## Known Bugs or Problems
-1. The Indentation in textarea (input/ output text section) after translation would give *tab* before the translation, but the translation result should be correct.
+1. The Indentation in textarea (input/output text section) after translation would give *tab* before the translation, but the translation result should be correct.

 ## Documentation
-You can access how to use this program in (this youtube)[] link.
+You can access how to use this program in (this youtube)[https://github.com/primayoriko/Simple-Sundanese-Translator] link.

+## About ME
+**NIM : 13518156**
+**Nama : Naufal Prima Yoriko**